palewire/django-calaccess-campaign-browser/docs/howtocontribute.rst

 .. note::

     Next you must choose one of two paths.
-Do you want to download an install a ready-to-serve database backup, or do you want to download, parse and load the freshest data from the state.
-Neither will be quick, but the backup is probably faster and will should "just work" if you are in a hurry.
+Do you want to download and install a ready-to-serve database backup, or do you want to download, parse and load the freshest data from the state's raw download.
+Neither will be quick, but the backup is faster and should "just work" if you are in a hurry.

 Downloading an archive from the web
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~